google/gvisor/content/docs/architecture_guide/performance.md

 ## Memory access

 gVisor does not introduce any additional costs with respect to raw memory accesses.
-Page faults are other Operating System (OS) mechanisms are translated through the Sentry, but once mappings are installed and available to the application, there is no additional overhead.
+Page faults and other Operating System (OS) mechanisms are translated through the Sentry, but once mappings are installed and available to the application, there is no additional overhead.